 However, we are talking about the anti gravity kit here – I was in Lakeland one day, saw the kit as I was browsing, and there was just no reasonable argument against getting it as it was only £10/$15.
 There are so many possibilities with this stand but for an Easter post, I guess you can’t quite beat the whole egg theme and the look here is one I saw on the back of an old Lakeland catalogue or something.
 My kids fell in love with the look and there was just no getting away from it!

 With today’s post, there isn’t really a new recipe to make, it’s more of just an assembly job!
-Besides the kit, you need a Madeira cake (recipe here), some buttercream (recipe here), jam of your choice, apricot will be lovely with the chocolate, or even marmalade (recipe for strawberry jam here) and then, a whole lot of chocolate!
+Besides the kit, you need a Madeira cake (recipe here), some buttercream (recipe here), jam of your choice, apricot will be lovely with the chocolate, or even marmalade (recipe for strawberry jam here) and then, a whole lot of chocolate flakes and chocolate eggs!
 Chicks optional!

 Tips on today’s Easter Cake